|

 clothing (tunic, trousers and protective sleeve.
 The cane

 must be covered with a soft material.
+Once

 the number of dogs performing the exercises reaches six,